Every new year presents an opportunity for new plans and new goals. It’s a prime opportunity to jumpstart (or restart) your copywriting business.

 Sometimes it can be difficult to get traction, especially if you’re feeling overwhelmed.
 In this case, my best advice is to take any task you have and break it down into absurdly tiny tasks.
 So tiny, in fact, that none of them should take you more than two minutes.

 For example, if your goal is to get your online portfolio live, a few of your tiny tasks might be: Purchase a domain name.
 List the sites that you could use to build yours (Wix, Virb, Squarespace, etc.).
 Go to Wix and look at templates.
-Go to Virb and look at templates.
+Visit Virb and look at templates.
 Go to Squarespace and look at templates.
 Pick a site.
 Narrow down to five templates you like.
-Narrow that down to three.
+Then reduce that down to three.
 Narrow that down to one.
 And so on.

 The key is that these tiny goals should be so truly, absurdly tiny that you don’t feel any resistance, fear, or dread about doing them.
 They should feel as simple as executing a Google search (which might be one of your steps) or flipping on a light switch.